crolly/mug/README.md

 * mug.config.json - used to register the project and resource generation as base for Makefile and serverless updates
 * Gopkg.toml - keeps track of the dependencies

 In general everything generated can be ammended afterwards to adjust to your personal requirements before deployment.
-If you require some help setting up server less, [follow the instructions here](https://serverless.com/blog/anatomy-of-a-serverless-app/#setup).
+If you require some help setting up serverless, [follow the instructions here](https://serverless.com/blog/anatomy-of-a-serverless-app/#setup).

 ### Add a Resource